Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Discussion

 It is possible that the large scatter in the polarization fractions of bursts centered around similar frequencies, when bursts from multiple activity cycles are considered, arise due to different lines-of-sight through a Faraday active scattering screen in the local environment of the source.
 There might still be more constrained trends within each activity cycle that get washed out when bursts from multiple activity cycles are considered.
-The range of values of the RM-scatter $\sigma_{\mathrm{RM}}$ to explain the scatter in L/I in the LOFAR band are between $\sim$0.03\,\radpermsq\ and $\sim$0.4\,\radpermsq~(Figure~\ref{fig:depol}), which is lower than the $\sim$16\,\radpermsq\ scatter required to explain the same effect in the $400-800$\,MHz CHIME/FRB band \citep{Mckinven_2022_arXiv}.
-On the contrary, we do not find a significant correlation between the scattering timescales of the bursts (at the central frequency of the band occupied by the burst) and linear polarization fractions of the bursts (see Figure~\ref{fig:pol_vs_scattering}), which makes this scenario less likely.
+On the contrary, we do not find a significant correlation between the scattering timescales of the bursts (at the central frequency of the band occupied by the burst) and linear polarization fractions of the bursts (see Figure~\ref{fig:pol_vs_scattering}).